Best Things to Do in Cuzco, Peru

 6. Sacsayhuaman

-This huge ruin is the most impressive in the immediate Cuzco area.
+This huge ruin is the most impressive in the immediate Cusco area.
 This mountaintop site overlooking the city is shrouded in mystery.
 Its precise function is still not known however most authorities agree that the site had important religious and military significance.
 Sacsayhuaman hosted one of the fiercest battles between the Incas and their Spanish Conquistadors.
 The fortresses' zigzag ramparts form the teeth of the 'puma' and contain rocks weighing as much as 300 tons.

 7. Museums